tagshch/react_nimbloid/README.md

 2. Then run <code>node generate.js</code> there.

-3. It will generate folders and files.
+3. It will generate folders and src files for you.